hackclub/blot/leaf-workshop.md

   return [x, y]
 });
 ```
 And now we have a leaf!

 <img width="416" alt="Screen Shot 2023-07-03 at 2 37 02 PM" src="https://github.com/hackclub/haxidraw/assets/27078897/ced13771-b8e6-4eb0-a035-5528c9e38cde">

+## Acknowledgements

+Thanks to [Lingdong](https://github.com/LingDong-) for drawing the first draft of the leaf with me.